Purl Stitch: American/English Style

 Whether you are working in Continental or American style, the purl stitch has the same rules of formation:

-- Working yarn goes in front of the needle
+Working yarn goes in front of the needles

-- Right needle inserts from right to left through front leg of stitch
+Right needle is inserted into the first stitch on the left needle from right to left through front leg of stitch

 In American (also known as English) style, the working yarn is held in the right hand.
 Creating proper tension by pulling on the yarn after wrapping is key.
 Please see Holding the Yarn.